- General information

 This practical guide provides students seeking a studying or research opportunity in Germany with relevant information and contacts, and intends to support them in planning and organising their stay by presenting steps and appropriate timelines - the printed version of this brochure can be obtained along with a CD Rom featuring international study courses.
 The online brochure [...]

-Study-in de is a modern website enhancing the information services by the German Academic Exchange Service: international students can find information about studying and living in Germany in a user-friendly environment that is enriched by Web 2.0 offerings.
+Study-in de is a modern website enhancing the information services by the German Academic Exchange Service: international students can find information about studying and living in Germany in a user-friendly environment that is enriched by Web 2.0 features.
 While the web structure itself provides access to information on aspects of preparing for study, learning German, [...]

 The brochure provides some practical tips and information to help researchers prepare for a research stay in Germany.
 However, because the landscape is developing so

 dynamically, the brochure can make no claim to be complete but it offers links to websites where you can find the latest information on visa regulations, health insurance questions, the various kinds of research [...]

 Dokument von: Bundesministerium für Bildung und Forschung (BMBF)